Norwegian seafood exports to Japan

 Japan is an important market for Norwegian seafood, especially salmon and mackerel.
-On this page you can find information about our plans for Japan in 2024, the latest statistics and more.
+Here you can read more about how we work in the Japanese market and find information about seafood consumption in Japan.
+You will find our latest market plans, the newest export statistics, and news from the market.

 ようこそ